-As well as editing and rewriting two 30″ US ads into 20″ versions for our screens, I also got to write a bunch of 10″ ads for Gorilla Glue from scratch.
-These were enjoyable, not only because I was able to offer a few visual suggestions this time, but also because of the extreme time constraints.
+Here I got to write a bunch of 10″ ads for Gorilla from scratch.
+These were enjoyable, not only because I was able to offer a few visual suggestions, but also because of the extreme time constraints.
 The challenge of getting the main product benefits across in just a handful of seconds was fun to meet.
 I went down the route of snappy, rhythmical and memorable voice overs.

-In March 2016 I helped Gorilla reinforce their position with two radio ads on talkSPORT.
+In 2016 I helped Gorilla reinforce their position with two radio ads on talkSPORT.
 Running for a month, these ads continued with the theme of gently mocking “our American cousins.”
-This time by featuring a ‘soccer’ commentator getting his terminology hopelessly wrong.
+This time by featuring a “soccer” commentator getting his terminology hopelessly wrong.

 Gorilla really started flexing its muscles in 2016 with a £4M marketing spend.
 A big chunk of which went on TV airtime on the likes of ITV, Channel 5, Sky Sports and Dave.
 So, my task, once again, was to edit and repurpose the existing US ad footage into 20″ ads and write suitable voice overs.
 Two main products were pushed this year – Heavy Duty Grab Adhesive and Super Glue Brush & Nozzle.

 When a cheeky media space became available on the M6, one of the busiest motorways in England, Gorilla decided they wanted to take advantage.
 The solution?
 A bright orange, attention-grabbing, location-specific ad which got the product’s main benefit across faster than a speeding commuter.